rilindo/slack-etiquette/README.md

 # Public Slack Etiquette (or IRC Etiquette Reconsidered)

 In the last 5 years, Slack has become an alternative real-time chat to IRC, as it became the preferred medium for communities dedicated to software languages, operating systems, web services, and every other technology out there.
 With it, comes social conflict that comes up whenever people of various backgrounds communicate in a new medium.
 While there are blogs that outline specific recommendations on how to behave on slack, public slacks are unique in that there are social dynamics that differs from internal, private slacks.
-This article will help how to ask questions on slack and get the most out of it.
+This article will help you how to ask questions on those slacks and get the most out of them.

-NOTE: While this is inspired by IRC Etiquette, there are elements of it that are fairly problematic, which we will address to ensure that this guide is more inclusive.
+NOTE: While this is inspired by IRC Etiquette, there are elements of it that were fairly problematic, which we are addressing to ensure that this guide is more inclusive.

-## Be Kind, Courteous, and Respectful
+## Be kind, courteous, and respectful

 People on slack channels are taking their time to help and even administer the slack channels.
 In many changes, they have just a few minutes out of their work day or family time to check in.
 Please take that into consideration when you ask.

-## Review Community Guidelines or Code of Conduct
+## Review community guidelines or code of conduct

 In some communities, there may be a code of conduct or community guidelines posts as pinned links.
 Please review them, as they will drive how you should ask your question.
 For example, if the community guidelines ask you to communicate in a gender neutral fashion, you should do so accordingly.